urschrei/pyzotero/doc/index.rst

       A convenient wrapper around :py:meth:`Zotero.file()`.
 Writes an attachment to disk using the optional path and filename.
       If neither are supplied, the file is written to the current working directory, and a :py:meth:`Zotero.item()` call is first made to determine the attachment filename.
 No error checking is done regarding the path.
+If successful, the full path including the file name is returned.

-      .. note:: HTML snapshots will be dumped as zip files, with "zip" appended to the file name.
+      .. note:: HTML snapshots will be dumped as zip files.
+These will be named with their API item key, and a .zip extension.

       .. code-block:: python